en0mia/easy-route/README.md

 ## Usage
 The usage of this package is pretty straightforward.

-Firstly, we have to create a Route object:
+Firstly, you have to create a Route object:

 ```python
 route = Route(request, MyController())
 ```

-Then we can add one or more middleware(s):
+Then you can add one or more middleware(s):

 ```python
 route.add_middleware(MyMiddleware())